Half-11/Basic-Modding-Guide-for-Morrowind/README.md

 2. In the zip file we just downloaded you'll find two folders ***00 Core + Vanilla Meshes*** and ***01 Optional - Smoothed Meshes***.
 Start with extracting the content of the ***00 Core + Vanilla Meshes*** folder to your ***Morrowind/Data Files*** directory.
 When asked to overwrite the file, click *Yes*.

 3. The second folder, ***01 Optional - Smoothed Meshes***, is optional.
-If you care about smoother models for the flora, you can repeat the process from the previous step for this folder.
-If you don't care about this, you can just ignore this folder.
+Personally, I don't like the looks of the smoother models for flora and ignore this folder.
+If you  like them then you can repeat the process from the previous step for this folder.

 ## Step 2.3: Glow in the Dahrk
 Glow in the Dahrk makes windows glow at night.
 Again, this mod is optional.